14th October 2009 - Due to a corruption of some of the script, this post has been moved to:

 Cell phones/Mobiles: You can take your own, rent one or buy one.
 For the best coverage in Spain either Movistar or Orange is recommended.

-do take your mobile/cell phone, take an adaptor plug for Spain and a USB reader for the phone memory card so that you can post pictures onto your blog.
-Switch off when in a church, monastery, museum etc.
+If you do take your mobile/cell phone, take an adaptor plug for Spain and a USB reader for the phone memory card so that you can post pictures onto your blog.